macs30112-winter25/final-project-team-leftovers/README.md

 - **Model Fit Overall:**
   According to the OLS regression, an R-squared of approximately .6 indicates that, while crime and amenities have their effects, other factors-neighborhood characteristics, public services, economic trends-must come in to varying degrees to explain price diveramce.

+- **Additional Exploration after Presentation**
+  We have explore a few more models involving violent crimes (vs. total crime) and adding squared term for detecting non-linearity.
+Please refer to the stats.ipynb for detail finding and comparison.
 ---

 ## **Repository Structure**